- Navigating the City

 - CART: Capital Area Trash and Recycling

 - Combined Sewer Overflow Project

 - Basement Backup Protection Program

 - Contact Us

-When Lansing’s 30-year CSO Control Program is completed in the year 2020, the City will have:
+When Lansing’s CSO Control Program is completed, the City will have:

-- protected the Grand and Red Cedar Rivers, and four of the five Great Lakes
+- Protected the Grand and Red Cedar Rivers and four of five Great Lakes

 For more information on Lansing's Cleaner Greener initiatives, please visit http://www.gogreengolansing.com.